humayoonrafei/linguist/README.md

 0. Click on the name of the language in the stats bar to see a list of the files that are identified as that language.
 0. If you see files that you didn't write, consider moving the files into one of the [paths for vendored  code](/lib/linguist/vendor.yml), or use the [manual overrides](#overrides) feature to ignore them.
 0. If the files are being misclassified, search for [open issues][issues] to see if anyone else has already reported the issue.
 Any information you can add, especially links to public repositories, is helpful.
-0. If there are no reported issues of this misclassification, [open an issue][new-issue] and include a link to the repository or a sample of the code that is being misclassified.
+0. If there are no reported issues of this misclassification, [open an issue][new-issue] and include a link to the repository or a sample of the code that is bei misclassified.

 ## Overrides
+ssd
 Linguist supports a number of different custom overrides strategies for language definitions and vendored paths.

 ### Using gitattributes